What is destiny? Ask KL Rahul.

 It took us not even an hour to notice how Rahul has narrowed down the wide stance he had in 2018.

-The narrow stances make your backward movement smooth and allow you to play the shots carefully, which is what we have seen in Rahul’s case.
-He was assessing the ball quickly and was taking time to decide if he could play it or leave it.
+The narrow stances make your backward movement smooth and allow you to play the shots carefully, something that KL did during his knock.
+He was assessing the ball quickly, which allowed him to decide whether to leave the ball or play it.

 3. Change in the Defensive Technique

 KL Rahul has also used a rare technique in the first Test at Nottingham, that is, he kept his bat beside the pad and in the line of the off stump, which eventually helped him as he was getting a lot more time read the ball.

 Rahul Dravid, widely known as ‘the Wall’ in cricket World even used the same technique back in the 2002 England tour and it helped him to stay in the middle for a long time.